MrLionware/screencapturekit-audio-capture/README.md

 **Why macOS 13.0+?**

 ScreenCaptureKit's audio capture APIs were introduced in macOS 13.0 (Ventura).
 Earlier versions of the framework don't support per-application audio isolation.

+**macOS 15+ Known Issues:**

+On macOS 15 (Sequoia) and later, ScreenCaptureKit has a known bug where `startCaptureWithCompletionHandler` may never complete when audio capture is enabled.
+This SDK includes a 10-second timeout to prevent indefinite hangs.
+If you experience timeout errors on macOS 15+, this is a system-level bug, not an issue with this package.

 ## Performance